To Complete Performance Index (TCPI) is the estimated cost efficiency required to complete the remaining project work

 You believe that the remaining project work cannot be completed within the remaining project funds but your Sponsor categorically tells you to complete the project within the defined (originally approved) budget.

 So, how will you do it?

-The future (increased) cost efficiency to complete the project within the defined budget is called To Complete Performance Index (TCPI) in EVM.
+The future (increased) cost efficiency to complete the project within a defined budget is called To Complete Performance Index.

 As per the PMBOK Guide, TCPI is a measure of the cost performance that is required to be achieved with the remaining resources in order to meet a specified management goal, expressed as the ratio of the cost to finish the outstanding work to the remaining budget.